Octavius-Dante/Tetra-Proxima/NODE_Basic_1/Readme.md

 // Add an item to the fourth position arrFruits.splice(4,0,"@Mango");

-// Replace an item to the fourth position arrFruits.splice(4,1,"@Custard Apple");
+// Remove one element and insert an item in 4th position arrFruits.splice(4,1,"@Custard Apple");

 // arrFruits.splice(index position, how many elements need to be removed, "value");